-Tips to Help You Prepare for Your Pet’s Upcoming Surgery in St. Johns and Baymeadows
+Tips to Help You Prepare for Your Pet’s Upcoming Surgery in St. Johns

 There is a time in almost every pet’s life when they need some type of surgery.
 Whether the surgery is neutering, spaying, or exploratory surgery, the process can be stressful and overwhelming for both you and your pet.
-If you reside in St. Johns or Baymeadows area and your pet has an upcoming surgery, it’s essential to be prepared.
+If you reside in St. Johns area and your pet has an upcoming surgery, it’s essential to be prepared.
 Here are a few tips to help you prepare for your pet’s surgery

 Keep Your Pet Calm

 One of the most important things to do before as well as after surgery is to keep your pet calm.
 If your pet experiences separation anxiety or another form of anxiety disorder, your veterinarian is most likely already aware of this and is available to discuss the best way to keep your pet calm before and after a visit to the vet.
-This discussion is critical to allow for you to voice questions and concerns about pet surgery with one of our veterinarians at Bluestar in St. Johns or Baymeadows.
+This discussion is critical to allow for you to voice questions and concerns about pet surgery with one of our veterinarians at Bluestar in St. Johns.

 A few things you can do to help keep your pet calm before and after surgery may include: